 Key Takeaway (Start Here) #

-- The Trailing Drawdown (Auto Liquidate Threshold) adjusts upward intraday as your account reaches new highs — including unrealized profits.
+- Intraday Trailing Drawdown (ITD): Adjusts upward intraday as your account reaches new highs (including unrealized profits).

 - If your balance drops below this threshold, your account is auto-liquidated and marked as failed.